Wind4Greg/grotto-bbs-signatures/pseudonym_test/PseudonymTestOverview.md

 3. valid no prover committed messages only committed prover_nym, multiple signer messages signature
 4. valid multiple signer and committed prover_nym, and prover committed messages signature

+**DONE**

 ## Finalize Nym Secret and Verify

 Exercises the API call:

 nym_secret = **Finalize**(PK, signature, header, messages, committed_messages, prover_nym, signer_nym_entropy, secret_prover_blind)

 *Note*: hopefully we'll have a more descriptive name for the above API.
 Should be able to combine this into the same test vector file as the signature test vector files.

-1. Use "no prover committed messages only committed prover_nym, no signer messages signature" verify and compute *nym_secret*.
-2. Use "valid multi prover committed messages and committed prover_nym, no signer messages signature" verify and compute *nym_secret*.
+Uses signature test vectors with nym_secret added to them. **DONE**

 ## Proof Generation with Nym